 Using a food processor or blender, blend the hot mixture for about 1 minute.
-(You can skip this step, but I prefer to do it.
+(You can skip this step, but I prefer to do it so everything is smooth)

 Mix the graham cracker crumbs, melted butter, and sugar until it resembles wet sand and can be packed down.

-Press the crust into a 9-inch springform pan.
+Press the crust evenly into the bottom of the prepared pan.

 Place in the oven for 10 minutes.
 Remove from the oven and let cool while you work on the cheesecake filling.

-In a mixing bowl, add in the cream cheese.
-Beat on medium until the cream cheese is smooth.
+In a large bowl, add in the cream cheese.
+Beat with a hand mixer on medium until the cream cheese is smooth.
 Scrape down the bowl.